The Beginner's Guide To Climate Advocacy

 The climate crisis is overwhelming.
 We are surrounded by environmental issues, whether it be the use of harmful plastics or pollution from fossil fuels.
 These huge issues can make joining the climate movement a very daunting task.
 On top of that, climate activism seems even more unattainable for those of us with busy lives and other responsibilities!
 As a college student working two jobs and running this blog, I wasn’t able to completely change my own lifestyle completely, and the guilt was eating me alive.
 I found some amazing mentors who showed me how to use my passion, depression, guilt, and anger to make large scale change instead of sitting at home feeling defeated because I couldn’t find a plastic free item at any of the grocery stores near me.
 My mental health surrounding the climate movement completely changed once I felt like I was in an active role of contribution to a sustainable future.

 All of these ways to take action can be completed at any time, and with any amount of time!
-Whether you have 10 minutes, or a whole day to dedicate to making a larger, systematic impact, these ways to take action in the climate movement are a much better way to contribute to a sustainable future than overwhelming yourself to shutting down on your sustainable journey.
+Whether you have 10 minutes, or a whole day to dedicate to making a larger, systematic impact, these ways to take action in the climate movement are a much accessible way to contribute to a sustainable future for many people.
 I incorporate a variety of these actions throughout my week during free time, and it truly takes a small sliver or your day, and is even more fun to do with friends or family!

 Sign and Share Petitions: Petitions are powerful ways to spread messages, and show people in power that we are unhappy.
 Next time you are laying on your couch binging Netflix, consider pulling up these lists of links to petitions you can sign and share.